kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 kokkos/core/{perf_test   -  ?; unit_test    -  ? }
 example  -  22
 ```
-Having run these test problems, the results are presented as either pass or fail.
-Failing problems are identified for examination.
-As these problems are designed to pass, failure will enable developers to locate coding in need of repair
+The results of running these tests are reported as either __pass__ or __fail__.
+Test problems that fail are identified for scrutiny so that software errors, inadequacies, and/or test problem deficiencies may be located and corrected.